ibm-cloud-docs/watsonxdata/conf_rcrs_grp.md

 To unassign:

-1. Click the overflow menu of the resource group and select **Unassign**.
+1. Click the overflow menu of the resource group and select **Unassign engines**.
 1. From the **Currently assigned engines** section, select one or more engines that you want to unassign the resource group from.
 1. Click **Unassign**.
 A confirmation box opens.